talicopanda/social-media-influence-analysis/README.md

 The community detection/expansion algorithm leverages [SNACES](https://github.com/SNACES/core) (a Python library for downloading and analyze Twitter data) to search for and download a community of choice.
 The full details of this process are explained [here]() (TODO: relative link to Yanke's report or Anthony's outdated report), but we summarize the key steps here.

 Let's say we are interested in analyzing the AI community.
 We begin by manually selecting an initial set of users of which we know for a fact are in this community.
 For the sake of our example, we select Geoffrey Hinton, Yoshua Bengio and Yann LeCun for their Turing Award winning work in the foundation of modern AI.
 Our algorithm then analyzes the users followed by

 TODO: outline community expansion steps

 # Contributions

-In order to ease the analysis of twitter data in the context of the our theory background and facilitate the study of the data we have, this project implements the architecture to process a content market.
+In order to ease the analysis of twitter data in the context of the our theory background and facilitate the study of the data we have, this project implements the architecture to construct a content market.
 A content market is defined with respect to a specific community and is a concept to represent the abstract means in which the members of this community exchange content for attention.

 This content market implementation aims at providing all the functionality needed to analyze the relationships that we are focusing on.
 For that, it precomputes multiple values of interest and stores them back into a Mongo database for future access.

 We also provide scripts to interpret and debug the content market as well as some initial scripts to analyze the data in the context of our research.

 # Further Theory